 Case Of The Month

-Pet named cooper (2 years/Male/Neutered/Labrador/ 55kg) was presented with history of difficulty in walking and getting up from hind limb.
-Cooper was being previously treated by vets with various pain killers and joint supportive medication without any relief.
+A pet named Cooper (2 years/Male/Neutered/Labrador/ 55kg) was presented with a history of difficulty in walking and getting up from the hind limb.
+Cooper was previously treated for the problem of Osteoarthritis in dogs by vets with various painkillers and joint supportive medication but got no relief.

-A CCL disease is one of the most common cause of hind limb lameness but most of the time it goes unseen or undiagnosed.
-The skeletal structure of the dog knee is such that the CCL is under a tremendous mechanical stress even during relatively sedentary activities.
+A CCL disease which is Osteoarthritis in dogs is one of the most common causes of hind limb lameness but most of the time it goes unseen or undiagnosed.
+The skeletal structure of the dog knee is such that the CCL is under tremendous mechanical stress even during relatively sedentary activities.

 Depending on the severity of the CCL injury, a dog’s symptoms might range from having a hint of lameness to being unable to bear weight on the injured leg.
 A dog with a CCL injury may also have swelling on the inside of the knee.

-In CCL diseases, ligament degenerates or weakens over time due to genetic, conformational or immune mediated processes within the joint.
+In CCL diseases, ligament degenerates or weakens over time due to genetic, conformational or immune-mediated processes within the joint.
 The weakened ligament may partially or completely rupture following activities such as running or jumping.
-Unfortunately, the condition leading to CCL rupture is often present in both the knees and about 30- 50% of dogs will rupture both CCL within 6 month-2 years after rupture of one.
+Unfortunately, the condition leading to CCL rupture is often present in both knees and about 30- 50% of dogs will rupture both CCL within 6 months years after rupture of one.
 This process also leads to osteoarthritis which is a painful condition.